Talking about your child’s cancer

 Your medical social worker and nursing staff can help you find ways of talking to your child.
 Or call one of our cancer nurses on Freephone 1800 200 700.

 Children under 3 years

 - Babies and toddlers will not be able to take in detailed explanations, but they are very aware of changes in their family.

 - A parent’s presence is very important to this age group.
 Make sure to give them lots of love and hugs and attention.

 - They need a lot of support from adults to help them understand what is going on.

 - Tell your child what is happening but keep it as simple as possible and repeat it often.

 - At this age children are very sensitive to change.
-Explain any changes in routine to your child in terms of how it will affect them.
-This explanation should come before the change if possible.
+Talk about any changes in routine and how these will affect them.
+This explanation should come before the change, if possible.

 - Try to keep to normal routines, where possible, especially at bedtime and feeding.